simpleinjector/Blog/content/posts/simple-injector-v5.md

 ### Unregistered concrete types are no longer resolved.

-Simple Injector has always promoted best practices and this is an evolving process.
+Simple Injector has always promoted best practices, and this is an evolving process.
 Over the years, for instance, we figured out it was better to require:

 - an active scope for resolving scoped instances
 - collections to be registered, even if empty